About the Placer SPCA

 4-Star Charity Navigator

-Placer SPCA is proud to announce that as of 2021 we have received a 4-star rating from Charity Navigator, America’s largest independent evaluator of charities, for 15 consecutive years.
-This places us in the top 1% of charities nation-wide for our fiscal responsibility and transparency.
+Placer SPCA has received a 4-star rating for the 17th consecutive year from Charity Navigator–America’s largest independent evaluator of charities, placing us in the top 1% of charities nation-wide for our fiscal responsibility and transparency.
 For more information on what this rating means, click here.
 To view our profile on Charity Navigator, click here.

 Platinum Level GuideStar Participant